Search This Blog

 The bottom line, nothing now can save China's modern export industry.
 As above video shows, it has already started to collapse.

-So, when you compare the heavily subsidised and therefore very good value that DongFeng and FAW trucks; Changan, JMC and GWM pick-ups; and Baic or Chery passenger cars are offering right now against the German, Korean or Japanese brands (all three these countries also face their own demographic collapses and over-geared vehicle industries), do ask yourself: What happens when the subsidies end (as all subsidies do) and the Chinese factories close?
+So, when you compare the heavily subsidised and therefore very good value that DongFeng and FAW trucks; Changan, JMC and GWM pick-ups; and Baic or Chery passenger cars are offering right now against the German, Korean or Japanese brands (all three these countries also face their own demographic collapses and over-geared vehicle industries), do ask yourself: What happens when the subsidies end and the Chinese factory that built your vehicle, closes?

 Will you be able to sell the vehicle to another clueless buyer before then?
 Or will you try to find parts support from anywhere -- if such services can still be bought for any money?

-When you drive quirky old cars made in failing countries, get a spare for parts.
+When you drive quirky old cars made in failing countries, get a spare car for parts.

-As an owner and collector of the fugliest but most ergnomic car ever made in Italy (another country with an ancient history built on appearances, but one which is a bit further down the road to industrial and demographic ruin which China is following) I know this pain.
+As a fan of the fugliest but most ergnomic car ever made in Italy (another country with an ancient history built on appearances, but one which is a bit further down the road to industrial and demographic ruin which China is following) I know this pain.